 But what do these successful shows mentioned above have in common?
 The answer is that none of them are airing on broadcast TV.
-Most don’t run to 20-22 episodes per season either.
-Perhaps this gives writers and creators time to plan and hone their stories beforehand, including the creation of a well-crafted season ender?
-Or perhaps Broadcast nets and some cablers just don’t really care enough to look very far beyond reaping the temporary benefits of May Sweeps?
+Most don’t run to 20-24 episodes per season either, enabling writers and creators to plan and hone their stories beforehand, including the creation of a well-crafted season ender.

-Or perhaps they are locked in an old-fashioned and outdated way of approaching their creative processes?
+The likeliest culprit for lazy season enders, unfinished storylines and a seemingly constant stream of sudden cancelations however seems to point to Broadcast TV’s old-fashioned and outdated way of transforming the creative process into 22-24 episodes of safe and predictable TV.
+Broadcast nets and some cablers just don’t seem to really care enough to look very far beyond reaping the temporary benefits of May Sweeps.
 For proof, just look at the number of broadcast dramas that ended their seasons last year with the staple cliffhangers of fire, earthquake, flood, or the maybe-death of a core character.
 (You’ll have to tune in next season to find out if he or she escaped the fiery earthquake mudslide… if we get another season, that is.)

 Who Shot J.R.?
 We’ve been canceled, so we can’t tell you.
 But hey, tweet the Network and demand an answer.
-It might even bring us back!* #WhoShotJR
+They might even bring us back!* #WhoShotJR